valeria-ortiz7/MultithreadSockets/README.md

 ## To run the Java server:
 1. Go to the terminal and move to the location where the file is
-2. Type the command `javac Server.java` to compile the program
+2. Type the command `javac Main.java` to compile the program
 3. If it compiles successfully, it will generate a file called "Server.class"
-4. To run the program, now type the command `java Server`
+4. To run the program, now type the command `java Main`

 ## To run the C server:
 1. Go to the terminal and move to the location where the file is